 If you never know what bill to expect at the end of the month, perhaps it’s time to revisit your provider.

-Is your current provider able to offer specialist COVID services?
-Do they use products proven effective against coronavirus?
-Do they offer cold fogging or other services known to be effective against COVID?
+Is your current provider able to offer specialist cleaning services?
+Do they use products proven effective against bacteria and viruses?

-The cleaning industry improves and evolves just like any other and providing essential COVID services is just part of that equation.
+The cleaning industry improves and evolves just like any other and providing essential office cleaning services is just part of that equation.

 If your current provider isn’t offering all the services you need to get people back to work, perhaps it’s time for a change.